BrunoffNo13/TestFlatDoc/body.md

 >  200 – indicates success – this will also return in some instances a confirmation of the data stored with some of the post endpoint e.g., if you post a client file the response will include the &quot;ClientFileID&quot; created for the file.

+>  204 – Specifically for deletes, a return with this code indicates success

 >  403 – generally this is a response type indicating something exists but the user does not have access to view\update it.
 E.g. trying to find a client that resides within a cabinet for which the user does not have access.

 ## Param lengths